2024-25 EDITION

 She also embodies this change.
 Inspired by her curiosity, Laxmi recently launched her own podcast to spotlight the stories of inspiring individuals—“real-life colleges,” as she puts it—showing how meaningful conversations can spark transformation.

-Rising from the Margins: Lasu Manasi on Youth Voice and the Meaning of Change
+Lasu Manasi on Youth Voice and the Meaning of Change

-In a world where power and decisions are too often the privilege of the few, the Youth Meaningfulness Index (YMI)is changing the narrative—by placing youth, their voices, and their lived experiences at the center of global conversations about well-being and purpose.
+Youth Meaningfulness Index (YMI) place the youth, their voices, and their lived experiences at the center of global conversations about well-being and purpose.
+One of those voices is Lasu Manasi, an 18-year-old South Sudanese refugee living in Uganda, an entrepreneur, and a changemaker.

-Meaning as a Driver of Growth
+Meaning as a driver of growth

 For Lasu, meaningfulness is not abstract.
 It’s “the great value of a person”—something that must reflect not just in individual lives, but in the decisions they’re empowered to make.
 He speaks of YMI’s role in shifting mindsets, helping young people understand their own value, while encouraging others to listen: families, communities, policymakers.